bnixon67/msgraph4go/README.md

 In order to run the examples, you need to set the MSCLIENTID environmental variable to the **Application (client) ID** provided.

+The current approach assumes the client runs on a host without a browser.
+The user is instructed to vist a URL to login and authorize the client.
+Once the login is successful, the user must copy the response URL and provide to the client program.

+The token is requested for offline access, which should include a refresh token to allow access for a long period of time.
+The token is saved in the file provided to ```msgraph4go.New(...)```.

 A simple example, which returns a JSON result:
 ```go
 // Get Microsoft Application (client) ID